iBedxz/Landing-Page-Design-Concepts/README.md

-## Some designs tecniques used:
+## Some designs knowledge applied on this project:

+- Typography

+- Colors

+- Icons

-- Additional browser support
+- Shadows

-- Add more integrations
+- Border-radius

+- Whitespace and Visual Hierarchy